-Michelle joined Gordon’s after school music program ten years ago, and has been teaching music and fiddle for over twenty-five years.
+Michelle joined Gordon’s after school music program twelve years ago, and has been teaching music and fiddle for over twenty-five years: more recently adding beginning guitar and ukulele as well.
 She is known for her flexible teaching style and patience, inspiring a love of music in her students.
 Combining her background in classical violin with familiar folk songs to teach good technique; her goal is to give students a good foundation for wherever music will take them.
-Michelle started on the violin at age nine, and continued her classical studies through high school.
-In high school she discovered New England country dancing, and string band music, and has been hooked ever since, learning from other fiddle players for the last thirty years.
 Michelle currently plays with Magnolia Cajun Band and French Roast.
 Michelle has had the honor of teaching fiddle as a master for the Rhode Island State Council on the Arts (RISCA).
 Michelle also teaches in her private studio, and for Rhode Island Fiddle Project.
 Michelle has a degree in elementary education, specializing in early childhood music.
 She is certified in Level 1 Orff, Early Childhood Kodaly and Music Together, as well as having studied the Suzuki method.
 Michelle offers private lessons and group experiences.

 Ian Kasarjian piano, 508 966-4628, email@example.com